JavaScript Functions, NFE, and Objects

 Data Processing

 Functions can transform arrays or objects, filter data, and more.
-Here's a function that filters an array for unique values.
+Here's a function that filters an array for unique values using a Set for optimal performance.

 Event Handling